potassco/clorm/docs/clorm/quickstart.rst

              Item item3 at time 3
     Driver michael is not working today

-Note, the Clorm Query API doesn't support SQL style outer joins.
-Therefore to view the items for all drivers, including those drivers with no assignments, it was simplest to execute a query for each driver.
-However, if we were happy to only specify the drivers with assignments then the problem could be formulated in terms of a query with a grouping modifier.
+Note, viewing the items for all drivers, including those drivers with no assignments, could be done simply with a single SQL ``OUTER JOIN`` query.
+Unfortunately, the Clorm Query API doesn't have an equivalent of an ``OUTER JOIN``.
+While it can usually be simulated with a bit of extra Python code, in this case it was simplest to execute a query for each driver.
+Alternatively, if we were happy to only specify the drivers with assignments then the problem could be formulated in terms of a query with a grouping modifier.

 .. code-block:: python